knncolle/knncolle-py/README.md

 h_idx = knncolle.build_index(h_params, y)
 ```

-Currently, we support Annoy, HNSW, vantage point trees, k-means k-nearest neighbors, and (for testing) an exhaustive brute-force search.
+Currently, we support Annoy, HNSW, vantage point trees, k-means k-nearest neighbors, and an exhaustive brute-force search.
 More algorithms can be added by extending **knncolle** as described [below](#extending-to-more-algorithms) without any change to end-user code.

 ## Other searches

-Given a query dataset, we can find the nearest neighbors in the prebuilt search index:
+Given a separate query dataset of the same dimensionality, we can find the nearest neighbors in the prebuilt NN search index:

 ```python
 q = numpy.random.rand(20, 50)